 While anecdotal words of advice are all well and good, if the reason you detest networking events is that you’re shy, you may still be feeling a little skeptical.
 In that case, here are some tips the introverted networker can try to get the most out of these events with the least amount of strain:

-1. Arrive early for “introvert hour” — the earlier you get to the event, the smaller the crowd is likely to be.
+The earlier you get to the event, the smaller the crowd is likely to be.
 This can make it easier for the introverts among us to approach strangers and spark up conversations without feeling quite so threatened.
 Plus, since there are generally fewer people to talk to, your chances of having a lengthier, more quality conversation with someone are higher.
 And making even one true connection early on in the night is ideal for both confidence building and accessing an easy gateway for more introductions, as your new pal could serve as a springboard for meeting others without having to do “cold calls” with yet more strangers.
 A win-win!

-2. Set realistic goals for yourself.
 Thinking you should be waltzing in and getting to know every single attendee in order for the event to be a success is only setting yourself up for failure.
 And besides, when it comes to networking, quality is by far better than quantity — this isn’t a business card collection contest.
 Set an attainable goal of making five meaningful connections — then, high tail outta there and get home to Netflix as your reward.
 You earned it!

-3. Identify a few icebreaker topics in advance.
 Once you get to chatting, the conversation will ideally take its natural course sans script, but it can never hurt to have a handful of icebreakers at the ready.
 A few you could try out?
 “You seem like you’ve been to one of these events before — I haven’t.
 Any tips you could give me on what to expect?”
 “Are you originally from (city’s name), or did work bring you here?”
 “What do you like to do for fun — besides living it up at networking events, that is?”

-4. Don’t be afraid to take a breather.
 As an introvert, socializing with other people (especially strangers) is likely to function as a pretty big drain on your energy levels.
 If you’re feeling overwhelmed or anxious, don’t hesitate to dip outside, to the bathroom, or to the food table to have a tiny recharge moment for yourself.
 Breathe, and remember the intention you set for yourself this evening.
 How close are you to accomplishing your goal?
 Remember that the sooner it’s done, the sooner you can head home.

 For example, I’m subscribed to Seth Godin’s daily blog, and every once in awhile I get something that makes me think of someone in my network.
 I forward it to them, and they love that I thought of them.